 The bill H.383 proposes the establishment of a voluntary firearms licensing system in Vermont, allowing individuals to obtain a license from the Department of Public Safety to purchase firearms.
 This license would exempt holders from the existing 72-hour waiting period for firearm purchases.
 The bill introduces a new chapter, Chapter 147, to Title 20 of the Vermont Statutes, detailing the application process, requirements for issuance, and conditions under which a license may be revoked.
 Applicants must provide personal information, including a physical description, criminal record, mental health history, and fingerprints, and must also complete a firearms safety training course.

-Additionally, the bill amends existing law regarding firearm transfers by exempting licensed individuals from the waiting period requirements.
-It specifies that the Department of Public Safety will issue licenses valid for two years, with a renewal process in place.
-The bill also outlines the consequences for failing to return a revoked license and establishes a fee structure for the licensing process.
+Additionally, the bill amends existing law regarding firearm transfers by exempting licensed individuals from the 72-hour waiting period.
+It specifies that a license issued under the new chapter will be valid for two years and can be renewed, with a fee of $35.
+The Department of Public Safety is tasked with overseeing the licensing process, including conducting background checks and notifying applicants of their application status within 90 days.
 The act is set to take effect on July 1, 2025.